Positioning

 show scalar "2025" { .., 4..5 in general } with 42000

-In this example, the region is displayed as a card] (white background, rounded corners, slight shadow), which automatically introduces a 24 pixel padding around its contents.
+In this example, the region is displayed as a card (white background, rounded corners, slight shadow), which automatically introduces a 24 pixel padding around its contents.
 Because of this padding, two of the seven rows are unavailable for placing contents, and so the inner grid is only five rows high.

 Note that it is forbidden from placing a region inside another region.

-statements that reference it by name.
-However, to help make the layout editor easier to use, Envision tolerates having the show region
+It is recommended to place the show region statements before the show statements that reference it by name.
+However, to help make the layout editor easier to use, Envision tolerates having the show region appear after.
+The following example is equivalent to the above:

 show scalar "2024" { .., ..2 in general } with 13370